CODEDIGEST

 To do this, right click your project in solution explorer and click “Add New Item..”.
 Select “Linq to SQL Classes” and click OK.
 You can rename the class if you require.

-Drag Employee table into LINQ to SQL designer.
-The LINQ to SQL Objects will be created automatically.
-Click Save.
+Open Server Explorer, drag the Employee table into LINQ to SQL designer and click Save to create the LINQ to SQL classes.
 Refer the below figure.

 Using QueryExtender control in ASP.Net